stevepepple/Leaflet.bubble/README.md

 ## Reference

-#### L.heatLayer(latlngs, options)
+#### L.bubbleLayer(geoJSON, options)

-Constructs a heatmap layer given an array of points and an object with the following options:
+Creates a bubble or circle cartogram layer given an geoJSON file of points.
+Library accepts the following options.
+You MUST specify a **property** field that is a **numeric** value.

+//  color: blue,
+//  legend : true,
+//  max_radius: 40,
+//  scale: <chroma-js color scale>,
+//  style: { radius: 10, fillColor: "#74acb8", color: "#555", weight: 1, opacity: 0.8, fillOpacity: 0.5 }
+//  tooltip: false,

+- **color** - fill and border color of the bubbles or circles

 - **minOpacity** - the minimum opacity the heat will start at
 - **maxZoom** - zoom level where the points reach maximum intensity (as intensity scales with zoom), equals `maxZoom` of the map by default